xenago/libnss_shim/README.md

 ## Background

 Custom [PAM](https://www.man7.org/linux/man-pages/man8/pam.8.html) modules alone are not enough to create a custom Linux authentication process - integration with NSS is also required to inject custom user data to `group`/`passwd`/`shadow` lookups earlier in the login flow.

 In other words: NSS determines if an account exists, and PAM determines how an account can be accessed.

-A good example of this is [SSSD](https://sssd.io), which leverages both NSS and PAM to enable seamless LDAP authentication.
-Integrating directly with NSS can be difficult, so `libnss_shim` was created to allow any command that can print to `stdout` in a supported format to be used with NSS.
+For example, [SSSD](https://sssd.io) leverages both NSS and PAM to enable seamless LDAP authentication.
+Integrating directly with
+NSS can be difficult, so `libnss_shim` was created to allow any command that can print to `stdout` in a supported format to be used with NSS.

 ## Installation

 ### Compatibility notes

 - Tested on:
-  - CentOS 7
-  - AlmaLinux 8
-  - AlmaLinux 9
   - Debian 11
   - Debian 12
   - Ubuntu 20.04
   - Ubuntu 22.04
   - Ubuntu 24.04
+  - CentOS 7
+  - AlmaLinux 8
+  - AlmaLinux 9
 - Builds for `amd64` and `aarch64` architectures
-  - See the [Development section](#development) for more information about building for other architectures
+  - See the [Development section](#development) for information about building for other architectures
 - Packaged in `.deb` and `.rpm` formats
   - If those formats are not supported by a target platform, `libnss_shim` might be usable if the `assets` are installed as described in `Cargo.toml` prior to running the `debian/postinst` script, but this has not been tested extensively